PaddlePaddle/PARL/benchmark/paddle/A2C/README.md

 ### Distributed Training

-At first, We can start a local cluster with 5 CPUs:
+At first, we can start a local cluster with 5 CPUs:

 ```bash
 xparl start --port 8010 --cpu_num 5